Academic Year 2024-25

 University Student Housing:

-Housing staff is required to be trained in QPR and crisis response, and many are also certified in Mental Health First Aid.
+Housing staff is required to be trained in suicide prevention and crisis response, and many are also certified in Mental Health First Aid.
 They receive training in making referrals to counseling/campus agencies, as well as in crisis intervention procedures and after-hours crisis call options.
 They may also walk students to CPS for same-day appointments or request a CPS staff member to come to the residence hall if the student needs to be assessed on-site or is unwilling to come to CPS.
 If they are aware of a suicide attempt, they are trained to follow up with the student and offer an expression of concern, as well as the offer to help the student access appropriate resources such as CPS and DOS through the CARE program.

 Bozeman Help Center:

 The Bozeman Help Center staffs a 24-hour crisis line, as well as provides community referrals.
 If an MSU student calls the Help Center, they can be referred to CPS or receive crisis response or support as needed.
 Staff and volunteers at the Help Center offer anonymous support and crisis response and many students access support through them.
+The Help Center also answers local 988 calls.

-MSU Veteran Services:
+MSU Offices of Veteran Services:

 Faculty/Staff:

 Faculty or staff members may learn of a student in distress in various ways, such as through conversation, student writing, or class assignments.
 Faculty and staff members can contact CPS or DOS staff for consultation about their concerns and how to facilitate a referral, or they may walk the student to CPS to schedule an appointment.
 They can also call UPD to conduct a welfare check.
+Numerous aforementioned resources and opportunities for training exist, including the MSU Assist page and the Faculty Guide for navigating student mental health.

 Friends, Family, or Community Members:

 Those closest to students at risk may see signs of distress before others do.
 Students at risk often turn to trusted friends, family, or mentors when experiencing a crisis or distress.
 Friends and family can call CPS to consult about how to help the student access appropriate resources.
-They can also call the DOS for assistance in reaching out to the student, or to UPD to conduct a welfare check.
+They can also call the DOS for assistance in reaching out to the student, or UPD to conduct a welfare check.
 If the student of concern lives on campus, University Student Housing staff can also be contacted to facilitate a welfare check and referral to campus support services.
 Friends, family, or community members can contact Insight for support or referrals for students involved in substance misuse/abuse.

 Campus Assessment, Response, and Education (MSU CARE)

-MSU CARE has two multi-disciplinary teams: A Behavioral Intervention Team for higher risk individuals or situations, and the Care Team for lower-risk situations.
-Both are comprised of University officials with the responsibility of discussing, assessing, and responding to reports of students who are demonstrating disruptive or concerning behaviors.
+MSU CARE has two multi-disciplinary teams: A Behavioral Intervention Team (BIT) for higher risk individuals or situations, and the Care Team for lower-risk situations.
+Both are comprised of university officials with the responsibility of discussing, assessing, and responding to reports of students who are demonstrating disruptive or concerning behaviors.
 A core group of members meets to assess issues of safety and welfare, and the team is designed as a centralized entity that is proactive in providing swift, coordinated, caring, and developmental interventions to members of the campus community prior to, or following, a crisis.

 The MSU CARE program balances the individual needs of the student of concern and those of the greater campus community.
 A student of concern is any student who demonstrates disruptive or problematic behavior, expresses personal difficulties that interfere with personal or academic functioning, exhibits mental or emotional instability, or otherwise causes members of the campus community to feel apprehension for their own safety, the safety of others, or the safety of the student of concern.